kosperun/obsidian-sentence-capitalizer/README.md

 A tiny Obsidian plugin that fixes one specific annoyance: forgetting Shift when starting a new sentence.

+I tried a couple of existing autocorrect plugins first, but each rescanned the whole line on every keystroke thus fighting you by re-capitalizing letters you'd deliberately typed lowercase, undo didn't cleanly revert just the auto-capitalization, and also did much more than this one specific fix, so this plugin exists to do exactly this one thing correctly.

 When you finish typing a word — by pressing space, a punctuation mark, or Enter — its first letter is capitalized if that word starts a sentence.
 This mirrors Word/LibreOffice: nothing happens while you're still composing the word, so you're always free to type a deliberate lowercase letter there, correction only happens once, on the word-ending keystroke.